 Fitting: Hammerwood, lectern

-Mentions of Ralph Joanes in Lewes itself are found only;between 1840 and 1844, but his slightly earlier link with Stanmer nearby, in which the Chíchester architect J Butler was also involved, suggests he already had some connections there.
+Mentions of Ralph Joanes in Lewes are found only between 1840 and 1844, but his slightly earlier link with Stanmer nearby, in which the Chíchester architect J Butler was also involved, suggests he already had some connections there.
 In 1841 there is an architect and surveyor of the name (born 1800/01) at Lansdowne Terrace, Chichester who is almost certainly the same.
 A connection with the builder and surveyor of the same name who is listed at Horsham in 1811 (London and Country Directory) seems plausible as well, though the date means he cannot be the same.
 Such a connection would confirm that he was rather peripatetic, since by the end of 1841 he was definitely living in Lewes, where whilst not listed in any directory, his name is in LBPB for that year only, described as an architect.
-There is nothing certain after this except possibly a mention of a Ralph Joanes, said to be of Tunbridge Wells and a member of the Sussex Archaeological Society whose death was reported in 1850; in view of the unusual spelling,he may well be the same.
-Further corroboration for his death at or before this date (for which there does not seem to be an official record) is provided by a reference in the 1851 census to his wife Hester (given as such in the 1841 census), who is recorded as living in Brighton as a widow.
+There is nothing certain after this except possibly a mention of a Ralph Joanes, said to be of Tunbridge Wells and a member of the Sussex Archaeological Society whose death was reported in 1850; in view of the unusual spelling, he may well be the same.
+Further corroboration for his death at or before this date (for which there does not seem to be an official record) is provided by a reference in the 1851 census to his wife Hester (given as such in the 1841 census), who was living in Brighton as a widow.